Sign In Forgot Password

 The Early Childhood High Holy Days Program is available for children 18 months to 4 years whose parents/guardians are attending the 9:00am services on Rosh Hashanah (Thursday, October 3) and / or Yom Kippur (Saturday, October 12).
 Parents/guardians must remain in the building while their children attend the program.
 If you do not have tickets for the adult service, you may contact the Temple office to inquire.

-Rabbis Kasdan (2:15pm) and Gershon (3:15pm) will each be leading a Study Session on Yom Kippur afternoon.
+Rabbi Kasdan (2:15pm) will be leading a Study Session on Yom Kippur afternoon.

 Click here to get to know some of the special melodies we will be singing together these High Holy Days!